doug919/multi_relational_script_learning/README.md

 # mutlirelational_script
-This repository contains code, data, and models for the following papers.
+This repository contains code, data, and pre-trained models for the following papers.

 ```
 I-Ta Lee, and Dan Goldwasser, "Multi-Relational Script Learning for Discourse Relations", ACL 2019